-Nowadays the city in Murcia province is one of the most important harbors in Spain for cruise ships, thus the starting to point for many to explore the gems of Southern Spain.
+Nowadays the city in Murcia province is one of the most important harbours in Spain for cruise ships, thus the starting point for many to explore Southern Spain.

 Following this 3-day itinerary for Cartagena, Spain will allow you to fully explore this historical gem, and if in a hurry, it’s easy to adjust it by simply skipping a few locations – or just take your time, and enjoy the long holidays in Cartagena!

 Top Things To Do In Cartagena, Murcia Region – Our Cartagena Itinerary For 3 days

 - Visiting the Old Town and nearby monuments